Do you know how to run a wrestling tournament? A well-run wrestling tournament can make a lot of money.

 Wrestling Bout Sheets – The National Wrestling Coaches Association(nwcaonline.com) has numerous forms to help you run a tournament.
 There is a decent bout sheet on this page.

-Wrestling Tournament Manual – Matthew Mercurio has written a great book that goes into great detail on how to run a wrestling tournament.
+Wrestling Tournament Manual – Matthew Mercurio has written an excellent book that goes into great detail on how to run a wrestling tournament.
 He covers everything from insurance coverage, team registrations, concessions, hospitality, to handling awards.

 Ultimate Guide to Running a Successful Concession – this article is not geared towards wrestling, but it goes into great detail on how to run concessions for a tournament and make money.

-Large Wrestling Bracket Posters – if you are looking for some really nice bracket posters to hand out during your awards, Worldwide Sports Supply has some brackets that look really nice.
+Large Wrestling Bracket Posters – if you are looking for some beautiful bracket posters to hand out during your awards, Worldwide Sports Supply has some brackets that look nice.

 I hope you enjoyed the article.
 Do you have a story about a wrestling tournament you would like to share?
 Do you have advice on running a wrestling tournament?
 We would love to hear from you.
 Post a comment and let us know what you think.

 If you like the article, subscribe to our blog to receive our newest articles right in your inbox.

 How to Support Us

 We put dozens (if not hundreds) of hours into each article.
 We love what we do and hope you do too.

 Our goal is to provide value to the wrestling community.